Refrigerants

 ENTHALPY

 This is the heat of a refrigerant normally expressed as kJ/kg or BTU/lb.
-Normally a change in enthalpy a constant pressure will cause a change in temperature.
+Normally a change in enthalpy at a constant pressure will cause a change in temperature.
 In the saturation zone there is no change or only a small change in temperature due to temperature glide and frictional pressure drop.
 But the proportion of gas to liquid (vapour quality) will change as the refrigerant boils or condensing, either absorbing or releasing latent heat as it does so.

 VAPOUR QUALITY